Quick Tips – How to Limit Your Attack Surface

 So now that we’ve established that a large number of hosts/services exposed to the Internet is a bad thing, from both a security and management perspective, let’s talk through some ways to ease the pain:

 - Remove unnecessary hosts – Each computer system that is exposed to the Internet should have a management-approved business justification associated with each port/service exposed.
 If there isn’t a good reason a system is available from the Internet, it probably shouldn’t be.
-So moving systems to the internal network and restricting access to only internal users or users connected via the corporate VPN removes them as an easy target.
+So moving systems to the internal network and restricting access to only internal users or users connected via the corporate VPN makes them less likely to be an easy target.

 - Remove unnecessary services – Turn off unnecessary services running on exposed hosts and block access to those ports/services at the external firewall.
 If a host is supposed to be a web server, make sure it’s only serving up the application you’re expecting on the port you’re expecting and nothing else.

-- Remove unnecessary content – A lot of applications and web servers have default content on them, either due to the development team not knowing it was there when everything was pushed to prod or because it wasn’t a part of the hardening checklist.
-But any content, including help pages, error pages, configuration pages, default templates, etc. should not be exposed in your Internet-facing production environment.
-There are many cases of vulnerabilities in these kinds of files that have led to a much more serious exploit and compromise.
+- Remove unnecessary content – A lot of applications and web servers have default content on them, either due to the development team not knowing it was there when everything was pushed to production or because it wasn’t a part of the hardening checklist.
+But any content, including help pages, error pages, configuration pages, default templates, etc., should not be exposed in your Internet-facing production environment.
+There are many cases of vulnerabilities in these kinds of files that have led to serious exploits and compromises.

-So beyond reducing what you are exposing to the Internet, you’ve also got to take some steps for those systems that are leftover that must be exposed for business operations.
-There are still some things to do to lessen the chance that your organization will be the lowest hanging fruit or will easily succumb to a targeted attack.
+So, beyond reducing what you are exposing to the Internet, you’ve also got to take some steps for those systems that are left over that are necessary for business operations.
+There are still some things to do to reduce the chance that your organization will easily succumb to a targeted attack.
 You should consider:

 - Multi-Factor Authentication for all login interfaces.